 Keeping Pets with their Families

-Legislative Team Ramps Up Fight Against Discriminatory Housing Practices
+Legislative Team Ramps Up Fight Against Breed Restrictive Housing Practices

 It’s no secret that we love our companion animals.
 According to the American Pet Products Association’s 2019-2020 National Pet Owners Survey, 67% of households have at least one pet.
 And for most of those families, giving up a pet is something that happens only when people are faced with extreme circumstances like a financial crisis, health problems or challenges with finding affordable, pet-inclusive housing.
 Unfortunately, our entire nation found itself facing all those circumstances last year as COVID-19 swept across the globe.